hemanth304050/Simple-Bank-System.c/README.md

 ---

-🧠 C Concepts Demonstrated
+🧠 Concepts Demonstrated

-This project demonstrates several important C programming concepts:
+This project is useful for learning fundamental C programming concepts such as:

 📝 Variables

-🌍 Global Variables
+🌍 Global variables

 🔧 Functions

-🔀 switch Statements
+🔀 switch statements

-🔁 while Loop
+🔁 Loops

-🔄 for Loop

-✅ if-else Conditions

-📂 File Handling
+📂 File handling

-⏰ Date & Time Functions
+⏰ Time/date functions

-🧮 Arithmetic Operations
+🧮 Arithmetic operations

+✅ Conditional statements

+📥 Input/output

+🖥️ Console-based applications

+---

+⚠️ Important Note

+This is an educational project created to demonstrate C programming and basic banking operations.

+It is not a real banking application and should not be used for handling real financial information or transactions.

+The current version stores account information in a plain text file and does not include authentication, encryption, database security, or real banking connectivity.

+---

+🔮 Future Improvements

+Some features that could be added in future versions:

+🔐 Login system with PIN/password

+🗄️ Database integration

+👥 Multiple bank accounts

+💳 Account creation and deletion

+🔎 Search accounts

+📊 Transaction reports

+🧾 Better transaction history

+💰 Interest calculation

+🔒 Password encryption

-📥 User Input
+🛡️ Input validation

-📤 Console Output

-💾 Data Storage

-🚪 Program Termination
+↩️ Transaction rollback

+🌐 Online banking functionality

+🖥️ GUI interface

+📱 Mobile application